Online Bachelor's Degree in Cybersecurity

 Study software development, the C# game programming language, the Unity game development engine, and the process of adding artistic elements to video games.

-- Programming and analytics
+Programming and Analytics

 Develop specialized skills in programming languages like Python, R, and Java, while preparing and securing databases against vulnerabilities.